nismod/git-novice/_includes/slides/02-setup.md

 ---

-When we use Git on a new computer for the first time, we need to configure a few things.
-Below are a few examples of configurations we will set as we get started with Git:

-*   our name and email address,
-*   to colorize our output,
-*   what our preferred text editor is,
-*   and that we want to use these settings globally (i.e. for every project)

----

-On a command line, Git commands are written as `git verb`, where `verb` is what we actually want to do.
+## Git config

 So here is how Dracula sets up his new laptop:

 ```bash
 $ git config --global user.name "Vlad Dracula"